Logitravel

 Discover upcoming Saudi experiences

-The Red Sea is the world’s most ambitious luxury tourism development.
-It will be an exquisite sanctuary offering indulgent experiences, seamlessly customized to the unique needs of each visitor.
-Meanwhile, AMAALA will be an ultraluxury resort destination spanning three sites.
-It will be a place of self-transformation, inspired by the arts, wellness and the purity of the Red Sea.
-Both wonders will be open to the public from 2022.
+The Red Sea is the world's most ambitious luxury tourism development.
+It has become an exquisite sanctuary offering luxurious experiences perfectly tailored to the unique needs of each visitor.
+AMAALA, in turn, is a luxury tourism destination spanning three sites, and it has established itself as a place of self-transformation, inspired by the arts, wellness, and the purity of the Red Sea.

 Saudi culture